ElementsProject/lightning/doc/lightning-sql.7.md

 It is, however faster for remote access if the result of the query is much smaller than the list commands would be.

+Note that queries like "SELECT *" are fragile, as columns will change across releases; see lightning-listsqlschemas(7).

 TREATMENT OF TYPES
 ------------------